 A PhD candidate in Sociology at the University of Washington, Walker has extensive academic training and field experience pertaining to nonprofit management, organizational strategy, international humanitarian aid, and data analysis.
 His doctoral dissertation is focused on nonprofits fighting human trafficking and corruption in Eastern Europe.
 Walker has an MA in Sociology from the University of Washington and a BA in Ethics, Politics, and Economics from Yale University.
 As often as possible, Walker spends time with his family reading novels out loud, hiking mountain peaks, or tossing a frisbee.

-Patrick has seven years of experience working as a development professional in the environmental, higher education, and arts and culture sectors, and is currently pursuing the Certified Fund Raising Executive (CFRE) credential.
+Patrick has seven years of experience working as a development professional in the environmental, higher education, and arts and culture sectors.
 Before shifting his career focus to nonprofit fundraising, he spent fourteen years working in the areas of marketing and communication, art direction, graphic design, photography, and videography.
 Patrick is a graduate of DePauw University where he earned a BA in Studio Art.
 He enjoys traveling and camping with his family, cooking (and eating), creating and collecting art, playing drums, and listening to jazz and unusual electronic music.

 Molly has a degree in Spanish with a minor in social work from Northern Arizona University.
 A trained trauma-informed yoga teacher, Molly has a special passion for sharing the healing benefits of yoga with refugees and genocide survivors.
 Molly’s experience establishing group homes in the USA for special needs adults prepared her for the unique challenges of refugee work.
 She has also traveled widely, from bicycling across the Republic of Georgia to hiking the entire Pacific Crest Trail.
 She and her husband Kyle have been working with refugees in Europe and the Middle East since 2015.